gjerokrsteski/php-dba-cache/README.markdown

 ============

     The php-dba-cache uses the database (dbm-style) abstraction layer to cache your objects, strings, integers or arrays.
     Even instances of SimpleXMLElement can be put to the cache.
-You dont have to matter about the size of the file.
-It depends of the free space of your disk-space.
+You dont have to matter about the size of the cache-file.
+    It depends on the free space of your disk.

 Requirements & Installation
 ===========================